 According to Art.
 19, para.
 1, para.
 3 and para.
 4 of the EA Ordinance, during the various phases of preparation of CBCP and TSIM and EA, the Assignor should consult with the public, stakeholders and third parties who may be affected by the programme and strategy implementation, in order to obtain and comply with their opinions and comments, according to a Consultation Scheme, prepared as a separate document.

 On the Republic of Bulgaria territory the Assignment for the scope and content of EAR is submitted for consultations by the Ministry of Regional Development and Public Works (MRDPW) to the Ministry of Environment and Water (MoEW) - acc. to Article 19a, item 1 of the EA Ordinance, Ministry of Health acc. to Article 19a, item 2 of the EA Ordinance and to the public, other interested authorities and third parties, specified in the Consultation Scheme - acc. to Article 19a, item 3 of the EA Ordinance.

+To be added - On the Republic of North Macedonia territory ……

 The Assignment for the scope and content of EAR is provided by the Bulgarian Ministry of Regional Development and Public Works, in its capacity as Programme’s Managing Authority (MA) and Ministry of Local Government and Regional Development of the Republic of North Macedonia - the National Authority (NA) for CBCP and TSIM, for conduction of consultations in the partner country on the programme and strategy